flo-exe/simple-weather/readme.md

 - After logging in, navigate to your profile and select the [API keys](https://home.openweathermap.org/api_keys) tab
 - Generate a new API key and ensure it is active.
 Please note it may take some time for this to be fully activated for usage
 - In the project files, open the script.js file in your favourite code editor
-- Locate the following code at the top of the file and paste your key between the parentheses
+- Locate the following code at the top of the file and paste your key between the quotes

 ```js
 // Your key here